 Right: Patti met younger brother Jim again, when HMAS Sydney visited Britain for the Coronation.
 Here she stokes Jim’s naval beard.
 The Argus, May 15, 1953.
 Via the National Library of Australia’s Trove

 Although Patti did not find more than a few roles as an extra in British films and the odd role on stage in a production for charity, she was very active throughout the fifties as a mannequin for designers like Norman Hartnell and with her television work.
-British Pathe newsreels regularly featured Patti, the following being some examples:
+British Pathe newsreels regularly featured Patti, now one of the UK’s leading models, the following being some examples:

 - British Pathe – 1951 The double-decker caravan (Click the title to follow the link)